astreum/whitepaper/README.md

 9. transactions hash
 10. validator

+The Receipt is the result from the application of a transaction to the Astreuos Account State.

+A receipt consists of the solar used and status of the transaction application procedure.

 ### Transactions

 A Transaction consists of the transaction body and the sender's ed25519 signature of the body's merkle tree hash.